 For us, retirement will be transitioning to what for us qualifies as the ultimate lifestyle—one of perpetual motion.

-This plan has Paris as its hub.
+This plan has Paris and Panama as dual hubs.

 As I said, we like contrast.

 Thanks to our natural affinity for the place and the four years we lived there when the kids were younger, Paris feels like home, and, when we’re too feeble to get on another plane, that’s where you’ll find us.

 Until that day, we also want to spend time regularly in the other places on our we-love-it-here list and maybe in some other spots, too, that we’ve yet to identify.